 The latest update of the Brookings-FT Tiger index presents a picture of general despondency in the global economy that more than offsets isolated signs of strength in some economic indicators in a few countries.
 Click a country name below the Overall Growth Index to view charts for the main TIGER indexes by country and charts for the indicators that make up the indexes, which are broken down by real activity, financial and confidence indicators.

 - Euro Periphery Economy

 As well as tracking country performance, the TIGER indexes also track the performance of key indicators across groups of advanced economies, emerging markets and a composite total.
 Click on the following links to view the updated charts for the following key indicators:

 For detailed information on the composition and construction of the indexes and a comprehensive description of the data and source information, please refer to the updated technical appendix.

-Read the full analysis and commentary: A Shaky Recovery Runs Out of Steam »
+Read the full analysis and commentary: Global Economy Remains Mired in Swamp of Low Growth »